-You also need to be aware that starting to withdraw income flexibly restricts future pension contributions to a maximum of £10,000 a year before suffering tax charges.
+You also need to be aware that starting to withdraw income flexibly restricts future pension contributions to a maximum of £10,000 a year (known as the Money Purchase Annual Allowance (MPAA)) before suffering tax charges.
+It is worth noting however that withdrawing the 25% tax-free PCLS only and taking no other flexible withdrawals (including the taxable element of a drawdown pension) will not trigger the MPAA.
 Professional advice is essential to avoid potential pitfalls.